A System Level Approach to LQR Control of the Diffusion Equation: Conclusion

 \section{Conclusion}

-It was shown that the infinite-horizon LQR problem for the diffusion equation over the unit circle can be reformulated as an $H_2$ problem over the system's closed-loop responses, analogous to the finite-dimensional System Level Synthesis methodology.
-Implementation of the resulting controller using the closed-loop responses was shown to preserve stability of the closed-loop system.
-It was further illustrated that this novel formulation admits constraints on the closed-loop responses while preserving convexity.
-Generalizations of the presented results to a class of linear distributed parameter systems over both compact and unbounded spatial domains are the subject of ongoing work.
-Of particular interest is comparing analytical results from this framework to the computational approach of \cite{conger2025convex}.
+It was shown that the infinite-horizon LQR problem for the diffusion equation over the unit circle can be reformulated as an $\mathcal{H}_2$ problem over the system's closed-loop responses, analogous to the finite-dimensional System Level Synthesis methodology.
+An implementation of this optimal controller built from these closed-loop responses was shown to preserve internal stability.
+It was further illustrated that this closed-loop formulation admits a class of spatio-temporal constraints on the closed-loop responses while preserving convexity.
+Generalizations of this work to general linear distributed parameter systems are the subject of ongoing work.
+Of particular interest include incorporation of boundary conditions through an embedding approach \cite{epperlein2016spatially} or alternate representations \cite{peet2021partial}; and comparison of analytical results from this work to the computational approach of \cite{conger2025convex}.

 \begin{appendix}